NotAnkit/Zelda-Game/README.md

   IDE0052: Remove unread private members dotnet_diagnostic.IDE0052.severity = none
    - Supressed because unknown whether need to be able to modify in the future

+  IDE0032: Use auto property
+  dotnet_diagnostic.IDE0032.severity = none
+  - Auto proprerty does not set them up correctly and this needs to be suppresed

+  IDE0078: Use pattern matching
+  dotnet_diagnostic.IDE0078.severity = none
+  - Pattern Matching is not allowed in the current version of C# we are using

+  IDE0063: Use simple 'using' statement csharp_prefer_simple_using_statement = false
+  - This is part is generated monogame and thus we can not modify it

+  IDE0008: Use explicit type
+  dotnet_diagnostic.IDE0008.severity = none
+  - Can not do this because this is part of the monogame

+  IDE0038: Use pattern matching
+  csharp_style_pattern_matching_over_is_with_cast_check = false
+  - Pattern matching is not allowed for current version C#